Traits in Cairo

 Impl Aliases

 Implementations can be aliased when imported.
-This is most useful when you want to instantiate generic impls with concrete types.
+This is most useful when you want to instantiate generic implementations with concrete types.
 For example, let's say we define a trait Two that is used to return the value 2 for a type T. We can write a trivial generic implementation of Two for all types that implement the One trait, simply by adding twice the value of one and returning it.
 However, in our public API, we may only want to expose the Two implementation for the u8 and u128 types.

 trait Two<T> {